An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-We observe that~\eqref{eq:gen_rKS_intro} is an example of a singular SPDE involving anisotropic regularity, the regularising effect of the elliptic equation only takes place in the spatial variable.
-In this regard the theory of paracontrolled distributions proves especially convenient, since most of the analysis is conducted on the Fourier side so that space and time can be treated separately. \paragraph{Structure of the Paper:} In the rest of this section we first recall some basic notations and conventions which are used throughout the text.
+We observe that~\eqref{eq:gen_rKS_intro} is an example of a singular SPDE involving anisotropic regularity since the regularising effect of the elliptic equation only takes place in the spatial variable.
+It is for this reason that we choose to work with the theory of paracontrolled distributions, since it naturally treats space and time separately.
+This is in contrast to the theory of regularity structures which naturally treats space and time simultaneously.
+While there are examples of works which study anisotropic equations and associated regularity structures, \cite{berglund_kuehn_16,hairer_matetski_18,berglund_kuehn_19}, the analysis is somewhat ad hoc and requires a significant amount of bespoke machinery to be developed.
+It is for this reason that we opt for a paracontrolled approach which more natively applies to the anisotropic regularisation present in~\eqref{eq:gen_rKS_intro}. \paragraph{Structure of the Paper:} In the rest of this section we first recall some basic notations and conventions which are used throughout the text.
 Some of these are accompanied by more rigorous presentations in the appendices.
 We then present an outline of the general strategy and our main result in Subsection~\ref{subsec:gen_strategy}.
 Section~\ref{sec:enhancements} contains a detailed proof of the existence and regularity of the various stochastic objects which we are required to construct and constitute our enhanced noise.
 The careful analysis of these stochastic objects and control over the diverging fields is the main contribution of this paper.
 In Section~\ref{sec:existence} we show the local well-posedness of paracontrolled solutions given a suitable enhancement of the noise.
-Finally we include three appendices: Appendix~\ref{app:Besov} recalls some useful and well-known results concerning Besov spaces and paraproducts; Appendix~\ref{sec:shape_coefficient_estimates} provides various estimates on the so-called shape coefficients which we introduce in Section~\ref{sec:enhancements} and Appendix~\ref{sec:summation_estimates}, contains a number of summation and discrete convolution estimates that we make repeated use of throughout the text. \paragraph{Acknowledgements:} We would like to express our gratitude to A.~Etheridge, B.~Fehrman, N.~Perkowski and W.~van Zuijlen for helpful discussions during the writing of this manuscript.
-We also wish to thank S.~Mahdisoltani for bringing the subject of linear fluctuating hydrodynamics to our attention, in particular through the paper~\cite{mahdisoltani_et_al_21}.
+Finally we include three appendices: Appendix~\ref{app:Besov} recalls some useful and well-known results concerning Besov spaces and paraproducts; Appendix~\ref{sec:shape_coefficient_estimates} provides various estimates on the so-called shape coefficients which we introduce in Section~\ref{sec:enhancements} and Appendix~\ref{app:summation_estimates} contains a number of summation and discrete convolution estimates that we make repeated use of throughout. \paragraph{Acknowledgements:} We would like to express our gratitude to A.~Etheridge, B.~Fehrman, N.~Perkowski and W.~van Zuijlen for helpful discussions during the writing of this manuscript.
+We also wish to thank S.~Mahdisoltani for bringing the subject of fluctuating hydrodynamics to our attention, in particular through the paper~\cite{mahdisoltani_et_al_21}.

 A.~Martini was supported by the Engineering and Physical Sciences Research Council Doctoral Training Partnerships [grant number EP/R513295/1] and by the Lamb \& Flag Scholarship of St John's College, Oxford.
 Part of this work was completed during A.~Martini's participation in the Junior Trimester Program `Stochastic modelling in the life science: From evolution to medicine' at the Hausdorff Research Institute for Mathematics, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.